 Tooth bonding is most commonly completed in just one visit to our Dunnellon, FL dentist office.
 It is an easier treatment to perform than most other dental restorations.
 Patients can enjoy instant results and require little to no downtime without the use of anesthesia.
 Your treatment should last no longer than thirty to forty minutes.
 You can return to your normal daily routines after you leave our Dunnellon, FL dentist office.

 Dr. Perkins will make sure the shade of your bonding will blend in with the rest of your smile.
 He will color match the bonding material to your natural teeth by using an accurate shade guide.

 Dr. Perkins will begin the tooth bonding process by preparing the teeth.
 He will roughen and remove an ultra-thin layer of enamel from the tooth.
 Next, he will apply a liquid that will aid in the bonding material adhering to the tooth.

 The bonding material will then be placed directly on the prepared teeth.
 Dr. Perkins then molds the material into the desired shape and size by hand.
 Dr. Perkins maintains open communication throughout the process to ensure that the patient is fully satisfied with the results.

-Once the tooth blends with surrounding teeth and the patient gives their approval, Dr. Perkins will use specialized light to active the hardening agent.
+Once the tooth blends with surrounding teeth and the patient gives their approval, Dr. Perkins will use a specialized light to activate the hardening agent.
 He will cure the bonding material and polish the tooth for a natural luster.